 The Osaka basho

 The EDION Arena Osaka (Osaka Prefectural Gymnasium) hosts the annual March tournament.
-The 8,000-seater arena is in Osaka's Namba district, in the center of the city.
+The approximately 10,000-seater arena is in Osaka's Namba district, in the center of the city.
 Expect raucous cheers for any wrestlers from the Kansai region.

 The Nagoya basho

-In July, the tournament moves to Nagoya and the Aichi Prefectural Gymnasium.
+In July, the tournament moves to Nagoya and the Dolphin Arena (Aichi Prefectural Gymnasium).
 The multi-purpose gymnasium holds a capacity of 7,500 and is located on the grounds of Nagoya Castle.
 As the tournament is held in sweltering July temperatures, the wrestlers competing in the Nagoya basho are always glistening with a sheen of sweat.

 The Fukuoka basho

 The final tournament of the year is at the Fukuoka Kokusai Center.
-Fukuoka is the largest city on Japan's southern island of Kyushu.
+Fukuoka is a city on Japan's southern island of Kyushu.
 The tournament is held over two weeks from mid-November, and a good showing at this basho allows wrestlers to jump up the rankings for the new year.

 The relatively limited number of tournaments, particularly outside Tokyo, may make it difficult for some people to attend a basho.
 However, there are other ways to experience this ancient sport.
 The sumo association operates a tour that crisscrosses the country to show practice bouts, demonstrations, and explanations of moves in the sport and talks by some of the wrestlers.
-These cover everything from the taiko-uchiwake drumming that is a feature of tournaments, to sumo folk songs, demonstrations of how wrestlers' hair is dressed and recreations of the ceremony for entering the sacred ring.
+These cover everything from the taiko-uchiwake drumming that is a feature of tournaments, to sumo folk songs, and recreations of the ceremony for entering the sacred ring.

 Meiji-jingu Shrine in central Tokyo holds a number of public ceremonies each year involving wrestlers, including a recreation of the ring-entering ceremony.
-The Nakizumo event is a quirky event in which sumo wrestlers hold babies until one cries and is announced the winner.
+The Isshin Nakizumo ® event is a quirky event in which sumo wrestlers hold babies until one cries and is announced the winner.
 It is a popular attraction at several shrines and temples across the country, including Sensoji Temple in Asakusa each April.